Doofus-Mc-Goofus/LonghornBluesky/README.md

-# LonghornBluesky
+# Longhorn Bluesky
-Third-party Bluesky client designed with the Windows Longhorn aesthetic.
+A third-party Bluesky client designed with the Windows Longhorn aesthetic.
+It hasn't been released yet, but I'll put this here for later.